Lucas Piton

 Lucas Piton Crivellaro (born 9 October 2000) is a Brazilian footballer who plays as a left back for Vasco da Gama.

 Club career

 On 28 December 2022, Piton was announced as a Vasco da Gama player ahead of the 2023 season, signing a four-year contract.
 He was officially presented on 6 January 2023.
 On his debut, he assisted Nenê for the opening goal in a 2–0 win against Portuguesa, earning comparisons from Vasco fans to former winger Felipe Maestro.

+International career

+On 24 May 2023, Piton was called up to the Italy national team, being included in Roberto Mancini's provisional list to the 2023 UEFA Nations League semifinal against Spain.